 There have been some attempts to use commercial amateur transceivers to produce transmit RF at these frequencies but due to the 630 meter band being less than 1/3rd the frequency of 160 meters, the filtering and circuitry within simply isn't designed for this - and that's if you can even get around the radio's inhibition to transmit outside its designed frequency range!

-- Flex 6xxx: Several amateurs successfully use radios in the Flex 6000 series for receive and transmit on the 630 and 2200 meter bands - but with a caveat: A low level transmit signal on these bands is available only from the transverter port and an external power amplifier and filtering is required.
-I don't know what other Flex models may support this as well.
+- Flex 6000 series: Several amateurs successfully use radios in the Flex 6000 series for receive and transmit on the 630 and 2200 meter bands - but with a caveat: A low level transmit signal on these bands is available only from the transverter port and an external power amplifier and filtering is required.
+I don't know to what degree earlier Flex radios may have supported 630 and/or 2200 meter operation.

-- Icom IC-7300: Several have reported that the IC-7300 will "go" down to 630 meters.
-This radio may seem to "tune" down here - and the wattmeter may even show power, but analysis has snown that not only is output at this frequency loaded with harmonics, but that attempted operation at this frequency may well stress other components.
+- Icom IC-7300: Several have reported that the IC-7300 will seem to "go" down to 630 meters, but while this radio may coaxed to "tune" down here - and the wattmeter may even show output power - analysis has shown that not only is output at this frequency loaded with harmonics, but that attempted operation at this frequency may well stress other components (e.g. things get warm!)
 Receive performance is reportedly rather poor, requiring strong band-pass filtering for 630 meters and (possibly) some receive signal amplification.
+I am unaware of anyone who has successfully used this radio for transmitting on the 630 or 2200 meters bands.

 - Icom IC-735: Some have reported the ability to "transmit" at 630 meters, but like the IC-7300 there is very little output at the desired frequency and there is the possibility of stressing components in the attempt.
 Reception requires strong filtering and some amplification.

 - Elecraft K3/K3S: The K3S can reportedly produce low power (approx. 1 mW) at 630 meters on its transverter port.
-It would appear that doing similar for 2200 meters is not possible and that most K3S owners that operate 630/2200 meters use transverters.
+It would appear that doing similar for 2200 meters is not possible and that most K3S owners that operate 630/2200 meters seem to use transverters, anyway.
 I do not know about the receive performance on these bands.
 For more information about using the K3 at 630 meters, read this app note from Elecraft.

 - Even if the radio can be made to go into transmit mode at a frequency below 500 kHz, it is likely that it is producing very little power at these frequencies and is stressing transmit components: The radios' power amplifiers simply cannot be used as-is.
 In many radios, if they allow transmitting at all, the desired 630/2200 meter signal may be among harmonics and spurious signals, requiring good filtering if it is to be at all usable.

 - Many receivers are somewhat "deaf" at these frequencies - particularly at 2200 meters.
-Strong band-pass filtering for the band of interest is usually warranted along with appropriate amplification.
+Even if they are not, strong band-pass filtering for the band of interest is usually warranted along with appropriate amplification, particularly if there are local AM (mediumwave) broadcast stations that can overload the front end.

-- A practical 500 kHz low-pass filter is described here: Low-Pass filter for LF/MF (2200 meter and 630 meter) reception.
+- If you have a radio that can tune below 500 kHz you may find that it is badly overloaded by local AM/Mediumwave broadcast signals.
+A practical 500 kHz low-pass filter is described here: Low-Pass filter for LF/MF (2200 meter and 630 meter) reception.
 This filter works well for preventing AM broadcast station overload to a receiver and it may also be used for low-pass filtering in low-power (<1 watt) transmit circuits.

 Off-the-shelf 630 and 2200 meter converters: